 Attachment 2, “Inspector Competencies,” lists the competencies which serve as the basis for the inspector qualification requirements.

-Attachment 3, “Fuel Facility Inspector Qualification Requirements for Inspectors Previously Qualified Under IMC 1245 or IMC 1246,” provides the training requirements and necessary documentation that will constitute completion of the Fuel Facility Inspector qualification for those inspectors previously qualified under IMC 1245 .
+Attachment 3, “Fuel Facility Inspector Qualification Requirements for Inspectors Previously Qualified Under IMC 1245 or IMC 1246,” provides the training requirements and necessary documentation that will constitute completion of the Fuel Facility Inspector qualification for those inspectors previously qualified under IMC 1245 or IMC 1246.
 Equivalent experience guidance above applies.

 05.01 Training and Qualification Requirements

-Fuel facility inspector training and qualification requirements are described in of this IMC.
-Staff assigned to perform inspections in NMSS program areas must successfully complete all training activities and qualification requirements listed in Appendix A and Appendix B as well as at least one listed in Appendix C complete all requirements of the applicable qualification program within 24 months. specialty may be from qualification board is not required subsequent once the immediate supervisor has verified the inspector’s competency.
+Fuel facility inspector training and qualification requirements are described in the appendices of this IMC.
+Staff assigned to perform inspections in NMSS program areas must successfully complete all training activities and qualification requirements listed in Appendix A and Appendix B, as well as at least one technical proficiency level journal listed in Appendix C. Appendix D training may also need to be successfully completed to perform inspections in specific NMSS program areas (see Specialized Training and Qualification).

+A new qualifying individual should plan to complete all requirements of the applicable qualification program within 24 months.
+Nuclear Regulator Apprenticeship Network graduates should work with their permanent supervisor to determine what previous qualification work can be credited for their IMC 1247 qualifications.

+New qualifying individuals are expected to complete technical proficiency journal Appendix C1.
+Completion of Appendix C1 forms an important foundation for understanding fuel facility technology and regulation and permits independent inspection using all inspection procedures barring those requiring a specialty qualification.
+Once Appendix C1 has been completed, other specialty or expertise qualifications may be sought.
+However, the trainee’s Division Director has discretion to deviate from this expectation.
+An additional qualification board is not required following completion of subsequent technical proficiency journals or if the inspector has completed a prior inspector qualification board, once the immediate supervisor has verified the inspector’s competency.
 Qualified inspectors (fuel, reactors, security, etc.) may qualify to be an Information Security Inspector in accordance with the criteria defined in Appendix D1, “Information Security Inspector Specialized Qualification Program Training and Qualification Journal.”

-05.02 Alternate Methods for Meeting a Program RequirementAll staff must successfully meet all the training and qualification program requirements.
-However, experience may be accepted as evidence that an individual already possesses the required knowledge or skills normally achieved by completing parts of the program.
+05.02 Alternate Methods for Meeting a Program Requirement (Equivalencies and Cross Qualification)

+All staff must successfully meet all the training and qualification program requirements.
+However, equivalent experience may be accepted as evidence that an individual already possesses the required knowledge or skills normally achieved by completing parts of the program.

 Previous Experience.
-The individual’s has the authority to accept previous experience and training as an alternate method for meeting the requirements contained in this IMC.
+The individual’s branch chief has the authority to accept previous experience and training as an alternate method for meeting the requirements contained in this IMC.
 Justification for accepting previous experience and training to meet program requirements must be documented and recorded in the individual's training record.
-Forms for documenting the equivalency justification are in each qualification journal.
+Forms for documenting the equivalency justification are in each technical proficiency qualification journal.

 Appropriate Knowledge Level.
 The individual’s Division Director may request that the individual demonstrate the appropriate level of knowledge or skill by successfully completing an equivalency examination.
-Requests for equivalency examinations should be made by the individual's supervisor to the .
+Requests for equivalency examinations should be made by the individual's supervisor to the ADHRTD, OCHCO.